coherence-community/coherence-demo/README.md

 1. Scaling the application using `kubectl`

-   When running the application in Kubernates, the `Add Server` and `Remove Server` buttons are not available.
+   When running the application in Kubernetes, the `Add Server` and `Remove Server` buttons are not available.
    You need to use kubectl to scale the application.

    Scale the application to 2 nodes using: